Nyand/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 13.Function that returns the weighted average of all integers tuple (, ) 14.Function that computes the square value of all integers of a matrix using map 15.Function that deletes keys with a specific value in a dictionary.
+16.Create two C functions that print some basic info about Python lists and Python bytes objects.
+(Task in progress)